rTexty/se-toolkit-hackathon/README.md

 When the idea is approved, produce a plan for two product versions.

 Version 1 does one core thing well:
-- Pick the feature most valuable to the end-user and relatively easy to implement;
+- Pick one feature most valuable to the end-user and relatively easy to implement;
 - It is a functioning product, not a prototype;
 - Needs to be shown to the TA upon completion for feedback.

 Version 2 builds upon Version 1:
+- improves the initial feature, or adds another one on top;
 - address TA feedback from the lab;
 - deploy and make it available to use.

 > 🟪 **Notes**
 > 1. The product must have these components each fulfilling a useful function: LLM-powered agent (preferably `nanobot`), Frontend, Backend, Database.
-> 2. You are advised to use the setup from Lab 8 as the base to iterate from.
+> 2. You are free to use the setup from Lab 8 as the base to iterate from.
 > 3. `Telegram` bots deployed on a university VM can fail to receive messages when hosted there.

 ## Task 3 (approved by TA during the lab).